yuekaizhang/dynamo/docs/architecture/distributed_runtime.md

 While theoretically each `DistributedRuntime` can have multiple `Namespace`s as long as their names are unique (similar logic also applies to `Component/Namespace` and `Endpoint/Component`), in practice, each dynamo components typically are deployed with its own process and thus has its own `DistributedRuntime` object.
 However, they share the same namespace to discover each other.

-For example, the deployment configuration `examples/llm/configs/disagg.yaml` have four workers:
+For example, a typical deployment configuration (like `components/backends/vllm/deploy/agg.yaml` or `components/backends/sglang/deploy/agg.yaml`) has multiple workers:

-- `Frontend`: Start an HTTP server and register a `chat/completions` endpoint.
-The HTTP server route the request to the `Processor`.
+- `Frontend`: Starts an HTTP server and handles incoming requests.
+The HTTP server routes all requests to the worker components.
-- `Processor`: When a new request arrives, `Processor` applies the chat template and perform the tokenization.
-Then, it route the request to the `VllmWorker`.
+- `VllmDecodeWorker`: Performs the actual decode computation using the vLLM engine through the `DecodeWorkerHandler`.
-- `VllmWorker` and `PrefillWorker`: Perform the actual decode and prefill computation.
+- `VllmPrefillWorker` (in disaggregated deployments): Performs prefill computation using the vLLM engine through the `PrefillWorkerHandler`.

-Since the four workers are deployed in different processes, each of them have their own `DistributedRuntime`.
-Within their own `DistributedRuntime`, they all have their own `Namespace`s named `dynamo`.
-Then, under their own `dynamo` namespace, they have their own `Component`s named `Frontend/Processor/VllmWorker/PrefillWorker`.
-Lastly, for the `Endpoint`, `Frontend` has no `Endpoints`, `Processor` and `VllmWorker` each has a `generate` endpoint, and `PrefillWorker` has a placeholder `mock` endpoint.
+Since the workers are deployed in different processes, each of them has its own `DistributedRuntime`.
+Within their own `DistributedRuntime`, they all share the same `Namespace` (e.g., `vllm-agg`, `vllm-disagg`, `sglang-agg`).
+Then, under their namespace, they have their own `Component`s: `Frontend` uses the `make_engine` function which handles HTTP serving and routing automatically, while worker components like `VllmDecodeWorker` and `VllmPrefillWorker` create components with names like `worker`, `decode`, or `prefill` and register endpoints like `generate` and `clear_kv_blocks`.
+The `Frontend` component doesn't explicitly create endpoints - instead, the `make_engine` function handles the HTTP server and worker discovery.
+Worker components create their endpoints programmatically using the `component.endpoint()` method and use their respective handler classes (`DecodeWorkerHandler` or `PrefillWorkerHandler`) to process requests.
+Their `DistributedRuntime`s are initialized in their respective main functions, their `Namespace`s are configured in the deployment YAML, their `Component`s are created programmatically (e.g., `runtime.namespace("vllm-agg").component("worker")`), and their `Endpoint`s are created using the `component.endpoint()` method.

 ## Initialization